gyrogami logo

 Categories: A whole lot

 Corrosion-resistant.
 Again, a legally defined word.
 Only a handful of metals qualify: nickel, some stainless steels, and gold of at least 10kt.
-Anything said to the contrary comes from the mouth of an ignorant liar and fraudster.
+Exotic metals are special in their own right but they're not on the list, sorry.
+Science won't deter a good con!

 You have to see it to believe it!
-It is often intermixed with "Pictures don't do my products justice."
-If they're talking about how bad and poorly made their products are, then I'll believe it.
+It is often intermixed with "Pictures don't do it justice."
+If the item looks flawed in bad pictures then how bad is it?
+Again, a matter of beliefs.

-It's stamped 'STERLING' yet I am selling it for less than scrap value.
-I have a stamp, too, or I could buy fake silver from China just as easily, which is where most sellers get their findings.
-Simply, the majority of unbranded but marked "sterling silver" jewelry is fake.
+It's stamped STERLING or 925.
+I have a stamp, too, and can buy fake silver from China.
+Simply, the majority of unbranded but marked "sterling silver" lower end jewelry is fake.
+Findings are even worse.

 Posted by M: March 23, 2023